btrplace/scheduler/README.md

 ### Inside a maven project ###

 Releases are available via Maven Central (see http://search.maven.org/#search%7Cga%7C1%7Corg.btrplace).

-Snapshot versions however are only available through a dedicated repository.
+Snapshot versions are only available through a dedicated repository.
-Add the following entry in your `pom.xml` to be able to get them:
+Add the following entry in your `pom.xml` to get them:

 ```xml
 <repositories>